nanobus/nanobus/README.md

 NanoBus is a lightweight microservice runtime layer that simplifies your application's core logic by moving common tasks to composable flows that connect to transports, data stores, and other infrastructure.

+## Key Features

+### Virtually no boilerplate code

+In conjunction with Dapr, NanoBus allows the developer to focus on defining APIs.
+The "glue" to make APIs accessible is handled automatically.

+### Clean Architecture on top of Dapr

+The structure of a NanoBus application follows design principles that allow your application to scale as requirements evolve.
+Newly created projects use a layout that serves as an intuitive blueprint to implement.

+### Declarative middleware for communicating data

+Simplifies common tasks when communicating with other services and Dapr building blocks.
+Secure API endpoints, transform data, support different formats, and apply resiliency policies thought simple configuration.

+### Automatic service endpoints and API documentation

+Declaring services as specifications allows NanoBus to share your service through multiple protocals, including REST and gRPC.
+Standards like OpenAPI and Swagger UI are used to share your service with your partner teams.

+### Consistent polyglot service and actor programming model

+Nanoservices are small simplfied processes that plug into NanoBus and provide a uniform developer experience, regardless of the choosen programming language.

+## Architecture

 ![NanoBus Architecture](docs/images/architecture.svg)

 NanoBus works jointly with [Dapr](https://dapr.io) to provide developers powerful building blocks such as service invocation,